-SUMMARY: This PCS to Senate Bill 848 would allow the Cary Town Council to delegate to the Town Manager the authority to grant utility easements and other similar interests for Town-owned property, and would authorize the Town to sell, exchange, or otherwise transfer real property subject to restrictions.
+SUMMARY: The Proposed Committee Substitute (PCS) for Senate Bill 848 would clarify the Town of Cary's authority to condition site plan approval, would delegate to the Town Manager the authority to grant utility easements and other similar interests for Town-owned property, and would authorize the Town to sell, exchange, or otherwise transfer real property subject to restrictions.
+The PCS makes technical changes only.